poochi/poochi.github.io/about.md

 I hack into linux kernel, android OS and ARM compilers apart from writing test suites ,refactoring utilities for audio components during my dayjob <a href="http://ittiam.com/en/Index.aspx">here</a> .I can turn nocturnal , at times, to satiate my passion for building software .Im simply in love with Python and <a href="http://poochi-recommend.appspot.com/testweb">machine-learning</a> .I try explore my creative side by writing apps for the web , mobile and at times Desktops .
 I enjoy reading research publications,implementing them, and explaining it to other folks .
 I learn by doing and am certainly not afraid to jump tracks !

 ## Orignal Work
-Detecting malign cancerous tissues in breasts using Qlearning
->	Abstract goes here
+In chronological order

 Detecting Texts in Digitized Images using Support Vector Machines
 >	Abstract goes here

-This is a one page report of my thesis
+This is a one page report of my Bachelor project[Feb 2012]

+Object tracking using Velocity clustering techniques
+>	Abstract goes here

+This is an unpublished Techical report of my internship at IISc Bangalore [June 2011]

+Detecting malign cancerous tissues in breasts using Qlearning -*Ashwin,MalmathanRaj,Srivas,Gowtham Rangarajan*
+>	Abstract goes here

+This is our work *Published* in International Conference on Bio-Medical Assited Technologies [April-Dec 2010]

 Please check my projects page for the programming projects that i've involved myself in.